PythonCharmers/CoffeeShop_training/README.md

 The front page of the coffee shop application is very bare at the moment.
 We can do better:

-1. Move the `/` endpoint from the main blueprint to the shop blueprint.
-   Likewise move the template.
-2. Update the endpoint to pass through the 10 most recently added shops.
+1. Update the / endpoint to display the 10 most recently added shops.

    Since we haven't covered SQLAlchemy yet, use the following to generate shops to pass through to the template:

    ```python
    from .models import Shop
    shops = Shop.query.order_by(Shop.date_added.desc()).limit(10)
    ```

-3. Update the template to show a list of these shops, linking to the individual shop page (see the search results for inspiration if you get stuck)
+2. Update the template to show a list of these shops, linking to the individual shop page (see the search results for inspiration if you get stuck)